On the Separability of Information in Diffusion Models: Notation

 \section{Notation}

 The natural logarithm is denoted by $\log$.
-In \cref{sec:KellyCriterion} we use the symbol $H$ for Shannon entropy of a discrete random variable, and $I(X,Y)$ is in bits.
-Everywhere else we use the differential entropy $S \deq -\int \P \log \P$, and the mutual information is in nats.
+We use the symbol $S \deq -\int \P \log \P$ for differential entropy, and the mutual information $I(X;Y)$ is in nats.
 Scalars are written in plain letters, while boldface symbols such as $\mX, \mY, \mZ$ denote higher-dimensional random variables.
 We write $\vx$ for a realization of $\mX$, with unsubscripted symbols always referring to the data distribution $\finP$.
 We also write $\finP(\vx, \vy)$ for the joint data distribution.

 We use the time variable $\s$ for the forward diffusion process, which runs from left ($\s=0$) to right ($\s=\T$) in \cref{fig:ReverseDiffusion}. $\hat{\B}_\s$ and $\B_\t$ denote the Brownian motions associated with the forward and reverse/controlled SDEs, respectively. $\nabla$ is the gradient with respect the spatial coordinates, and $\pd_\t, \pd_\s$ are partial time derivatives. $S_{\rm tot}$ is the total entropy produced during forward diffusion, and is closely approximated by the neural entropy $S_{\rm NN}$.
 The time-dependence of the entropies is implicit in most of the main text; $S_{\rm tot}$ and $S_{\rm NN}$ without the time argument should be understood as $S_{\rm tot}(\s=T) \equiv S_{\rm tot}(\T)$.